 Hutchinson sign (ophthalmology)

 Relates to involvement of the tip of the nose from facial herpes zoster.
-It implies involvement of the nasal branch of the nasociliary nerve (branch of the ophthalmic division of the trigeminal nerve) and thus raises the specter of involvement of the eye.
+It implies involvement of the external nasal branch of the nasociliary nerve (branch of the ophthalmic division of the trigeminal nerve) and thus raises the spectre of involvement of the eye.

 Hutchinson sign (dermatology)